-Raw material manufacturers must gather appropriate safety and stability data, with appropriate standardised testing methods to submit a Novel Food’s authorisation process, should they wish their products to remain on the market beyond the 31st March 2021.
+Raw material manufacturers must gather appropriate safety and stability data, with appropriate standardised testing methods to submit a Novel Food’s authorisation process.

-Manufacturers of finished products must ensure their suppliers are engaging with the Novel Foods process and making a Novel Foods application before the 31st March 2021 and they have appropriate stability data on finished products.
+Manufacturers of finished products must ensure their suppliers are engaging with the Novel Foods process and making a Novel Foods application and they have appropriate stability data on finished products.

 Brand owners using a 3rd party manufacturer must begin a consultation process with their suppliers to ensure they are using raw materials which will be going through the necessary authorisation.

-Brand owners must ensure their labelling adheres to the advice given around maximum daily dose of 70mg per day.
+Brand owners must ensure their labelling adheres to the advice given around maximum daily dose.
 They must also indicate pregnant, breastfeeding women and children must not consume CBD products.
 They need to indicate that those taking prescribed medication must consult their doctor before consuming CBD products.

 Consumers should also heed the advice given the recent release of information from the Committee Of Toxicology (COT) indicating at certain doses CBD can be harmful to the liver.
 They recommend that anyone taking medication must not consume CBD.